 New Jersey Attorneys Assisting Workers In Claiming Benefits

 Many people who sustain injuries or illnesses in the workplace file workers’ compensation claims seeking benefits.
 Generally, the resolution of a workers’ compensation claim requires information about the health of the employee who suffered harm and about his or her treatment following the harmful event.
 While the Health Insurance Portability and Accountability Act (HIPAA) normally prohibits the release of protected health information, HIPAA allows for the release of this information to workers’ compensation insurers in certain circumstances.
 Thus, it is critical for people who wish to pursue benefits following workplace illnesses or injuries to understand how workers’ compensation claims could affect their privacy.
-The dedicated New Jersey HIPAA lawyers at Law Offices of Jonathan F. Marshall have the knowledge needed to advise you on the measures that you can take to protect your privacy.
+The dedicated New Jersey HIPAA lawyers at New Jersey Workers Compensation Lawyer of JFM Law have the knowledge needed to advise you on the measures that you can take to protect your privacy.

 What is HIPAA?